Particular/docs.particular.net/samples/routing/message-forwarding/sample.md

 snippet: old-handler

 ### UpgradedDestination

 This endpoint contains the new handler for `ImportantMessage` messages.

 snippet: new-handler

 ### NServiceBus.MessageForwarding

-This project contains the implementation logic for the message forwarding behavior.
+This project contains the implementation logic for the message-forwarding behavior.
 This behavior forks the incoming physical context into the routing context after the message has been processed.

 The first behavior forks the incoming physical context into the forwarding context after the message has been processed.
 Note that the behavior copies the headers and body before the message is processed so that an exact copy of the received message is forwarded.